coderabbitai/coderabbit-docs/docs/guides/prompt-customization.md

 However, this style can have some drawbacks, such as:

-- extra memory allocation and reallocation for the struct and the function pointer.
+- Extra memory allocation and reallocation for the struct and the function pointer.
-- indirection overhead when calling the function pointer.
+- Indirection overhead when calling the function pointer.

 A possible alternative is to use a plain function call with the struct pointer as the first argument.